voice-engine/ec/README.md

 It is a part of [voice-engine project](https://github.com/voice-engine).
 The goal is to make an open source smart speaker for daily use.

 It will read audio data from a named pipe and play it.
-In the mean time, PortAudio and remove output audio from input audio.
 Meanwhile it will record audio and remove the playing audio from the recording, and then output it to another named pipe.

-It uses PortAudio library to read and write audio, uses SpeexDSP's AEC algorithm.
+It uses ALSA API to read and write audio, uses SpeexDSP's AEC algorithm.

 ### Build
 ```